RevoluPowered/KittenAcademy.DesktopWidget/README.md

 Authored by Gordon Alexander MacPherson 2016 in 2 hours.

-#### Please note: this is still in development, but your support would be appreciated.
+#### Please note: this is still in development; but your support would be appreciated, builds will come once I'm ready for deployment.

 This software was built freely for: